Kalepa/safe-init/README.md

 - `SAFE_INIT_SECRET_CACHE_TTL` (optional): TTL for cached secrets in seconds.
 Defaults to 1800 seconds (30 minutes).
 Use this to specify how long resolved secrets should be cached in Redis.
 - `SAFE_INIT_SECRET_CACHE_PREFIX` (optional): Prefix for cached secrets in Redis.
 Defaults to `safe-init-secret::`.
 Use this to specify the prefix for keys used to store cached secrets in Redis.
 - `SAFE_INIT_FAIL_ON_SECRET_RESOLUTION_ERROR` (optional): Set to `true` to fail the Lambda initialization if an error occurs during secret resolution.
 Safe Init will raise an exception if an error occurs during secret resolution, preventing the Lambda function from starting.
+- `SAFE_INIT_EXTRA_ENV_VARS_FILE` (optional): Path to a JSON file containing extra environment variables to load.
+Safe Init will load the environment variables from the specified file and add them to the Lambda environment.

 With these configuration options, Safe Init provides a flexible and customizable way to enhance your Lambda functions' error handling, logging, and monitoring capabilities.
 Mix and match the options to suit your needs, and let Safe Init be your loyal companion on your Lambda adventures! 🚀